 - A written statement prepared by the Department Head and/or Dean addressing the nominee's teaching excellence

 - A teaching philosophy/statement written by the candidate

 - The nominee's condensed curriculum vitae (maximum of 5 pages)

 - Supporting documentation, including, for example, a summary of student classroom evaluations, supporting letters from colleagues and students, and other pertinent evidence, such as information about curriculum development, any pertinent Scholarship of Teaching and Learning or other teaching-related work, and professional development activities.

 Consideration for this award is not based on student teaching evaluations alone.
 In addition to what is recommended above, the dossier may include peer evaluations, service to the professional community, and a portfolio created by the candidate that highlights their teaching experience.
 The selection committee desires to see evidence of the candidate engaging in activities that encourage growth in becoming a better teacher and that motivate collaboration to learn new and innovative pedagogy for promoting learning for all students.

-A committee composed of seven senior faculty members serving staggered, two-year terms (at least four of whom will be teaching faculty) and two undergraduate students will select the winner.
+A committee composed of seven senior faculty members serving staggered, two-year terms (at least four of whom will be teaching faculty) and two undergraduate students will review the nominations.
 The members for the committee will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans.
 The committee’s recommendations shall be sent to the Senior Vice President for Academic Affairs and Provost for final approval.